Amazon Marketplace

 POC (Point of Contact) is the primary contact person or organization for communication and collaboration.
 Every seller should have a clear POC with suppliers, logistics partners, or Amazon for rapid problem resolution.
 A designated POC reduces misunderstandings and accelerates response times for issues.
 Professional seller organizations maintain documented POC lists for all key stakeholders.

-Open term pagePOD
+Open glossary pagePOD

 Proof of Delivery